-2.3 Imposing the Carry Tax
+3.3 Imposing the Carry Tax

-What would happen if a central bank were to impose a per period, per dollar carry tax on electronic bank reserves when the interbank interest rate was pressed to zero?
-Competition among banks to avoid the carry tax would push the interbank below zero by the cost of carry.
+What would happen if a central bank were to impose a per period, per dollar carry tax on electronic bank reserves when the interbank interest rate was pressed to zero by an abundance of reserves?
+Competition among banks to avoid the carry tax would push the interbank rate below zero by the cost of carry.
 The interbank rate would go no lower because banks would not lend reserves at a loss greater than the storage cost on electronic reserves.
 As long as open market purchases maintained the downward pressure on interest rates, the interbank rate would be governed by the carry tax.